maim-lain/mythicmanor/esther.md

 ---
 #### Level 8
 - Night &nbsp;-&nbsp; Esther's room -> You look really hot

-If you have the improvements mod installed you can check out the alternate scene in the gallery.
+    - If you have the improvements mod installed you can check out the alternate scene in the gallery
 ---
 #### Level 9
-- Night &nbsp;-&nbsp; Esther's room -> You look really hot
+- Afternoon &nbsp;-&nbsp; Garden -> Esther -> Give book -> Chat
+- Art studio -> Ask about spade
+- I can do that -> Well it's turning me on